rafaelxoliolab/RX.SQL.Learning/Interviews/Basic-Level.md

 ## Description
-This is a recopilation of Questions and Answer commonly used for interviews, I hope this can help you as preparation for your interviews and exams.
+This is a recopilation of Questions and Answer commonly used for interviews, I hope this can help you as guide for preparation of your interviews and exams.

 ## QUESTIONS & ANSWERS